We are working during these difficult times. Our professional medical team is taking precautions to assure your safety.

 First individualized concierge recovery program offered in the United States.

 A common belief held by many is that Adderall is the same as meth.
 Adderall is the prescription brand name for a drug that contains amphetamine and dextroamphetamine.
-Methamphetamines may be part of the same drug family but this is not the same type of...
+Methamphetamines may be part of the same drug family as Adderall but there is a difference.
+Both...

 Unfortunately, some of the most commonly abused drugs in LA are some of the most deadly.